 London's Centre for Distance Education, and has now been subsumed into the musicDNA

-project.
+project (and replaced by new prototype products and services).
 The team members have presented their research at a number of international conferences - usually under the title Rewriting Musical History - in Oslo (Second International Topic Maps Users Conference 2008 plenary session), Naples (International Association of Music Libraries 2008), Amsterdam (XML Holland 2008 keynote speech), as well as at the Centre for Digital Music, QMUL (2009) and as part of Research in Distance Education, UL (2009).
 The musicDNA project stems from a long-standing research interest in the nature of musical, historical, and aesthetic time; the musicDNA concept was originally devised by Antony Pitts and was inspired by two particular projects for BBC Radio 3: Settling the Score: Of Sound Mind (1998/9) and The Unfinished Symphony (1999/2000).